DWI/DUI Lawyers in Nassau & Suffolk County, NY

 - Did the officer follow mandated policies and procedures?

 The penalties under the New York DWI system exist to serve as a deterrent to lessen the possibility of committing a second alcohol-related offense.
 The penalties become more severe with each offense.
-The penalties include:
+It’s important that you understand the possible penalties you may face from receiving a DWI or DUI on Long Island as they vary depending on the number of DWI offenses you have had.
+Penalties for a DWI charge will also vary depending on the level of intoxication you were found to have at the time of the incident and arrest.

 - First DWI offense — Misdemeanor. $500 to $1,000 fine, up to one year in jail and a minimum six-month license revocation. (plus mandatory court surcharges and Crime Victims’ Fee)